Retatrutide: Big Trial Numbers, Bigger Unknowns

 Will the weight stay off if I stop?

 Probably not.
-Obesity is a chronic disease, and like blood pressure medication, stopping the drug typically leads to gradual return.
-Trials of semaglutide and tirzepatide both show meaningful weight regain after discontinuation.
-Retatrutide is expected to follow the same pattern — current thinking is that it's a chronic, ongoing treatment, not a finite course.
+Obesity is a chronic disease, and like blood pressure medication, stopping typically leads to weight regain.
+A meta-analysis of GLP-1-class discontinuation found roughly two-thirds of lost weight returns after stopping.
+Retatrutide is expected to follow the same pattern — meaning the real cost of this drug is the cost of staying on it indefinitely, not a one-time price.

 Does it work for type 2 diabetes too?

-Yes — and it was first tested there.
-The Phase 2 program included diabetic participants and showed strong HbA1c reductions plus body-fat-mass loss of -26.1% at the 8 mg dose.
-The Phase 3 TRIUMPH program is primarily obesity-focused but includes a CVD-population trial (TRIUMPH-3) and the TRANSCEND-CKD kidney-disease trial.
+The Phase 2 program included diabetic participants and showed strong HbA1c reductions plus body-fat-mass loss of -26.1% at the 8 mg dose — alongside the lean-mass loss noted in that same substudy.
+The Phase 3 TRIUMPH program is primarily obesity-focused but includes a CVD-population trial and the TRANSCEND-CKD kidney-disease trial, both Lilly-funded.

 What about sleep apnea, knee arthritis, fatty liver?